What is the use case for the Frequency Report?

 When is this data made available?

 Data within the frequency report will become available within 3-5 business days after the prior month's end.
+This includes the report updating from Campaign IDs to Human Readable Campaign Names.

 What are some of the reasons for discrepancies in the Frequency Report?